shu-htk/tip-dev/doc/ref/mwrite.md

 ## reading mesh file by gnuplot

-The data file writen by `mwrite` can be plotted by gnuplot using `splot`.
+The data file written by `mwrite` can be plotted by gnuplot using `splot`.

 example